rstacruz/npm-pipeline-rails/docs/brunch.md

 # Brunch integration

-Run this to run the automated setup.
+Run this to set your project up with a simple Brunch config.

 ```sh
 ./bin/rails generate npm_pipeline:brunch